Botanical name Gmelina leichhardtii

 Once you have walked underneath a Gmelina leichardtii or White Beech for the first time on a sunny day you will always know what you are looking at.
 They are quite unmistakeable.
 The tracery of the leaves is quite distinctive.

 The earliest trees to be logged in the valley in any number were the Red Cedar in the 1880s and 90s.
-The next species to suffer were the White Beech, we know from written history there were still some good stands left in the 1920s, with all the really good ones having been taken by then.
-Red Cedar and White Beech seem to have been the only 2 tree species to have been considered of real value then.
+The next species to suffer were the White Beech, we know from written history there were still some stands left in the 1920s, though all the really good ones having been taken by then.
+Red Cedar and White Beech seem to have been the only 2 tree species to have been considered of exceptional monetary value then.

 Gmelina leichhardtii